mscaudill/openseize/paper/paper.md

 of processed data.
 Importantly, all of Openseize's functions and methods accept and return producers.
-This feature allows for the composition of DSP functions into iterative processing pipelines (\autoref{fig:pipeline}) that yield processed data lazily during an iteration protocal such as a for-loop.
+This feature allows for the composition of DSP functions into iterative processing pipelines (\autoref{fig:pipeline}) that yield processed data lazily during an iteration protocol such as a for-loop.

 ![Example DSP pipeline for computing the power spectrum of a large EEG dataset.
 Each DSP process in the pipeline receives and returns a producer